-News Son-in-law of former state Assembly Speaker Sheldon Silver pleads guilty to Ponzi scheme By NEWSDAY firstname.lastname@example.org Updated July 14, 2015 8:20 AM Print Share fbShare Tweet gShare Email The son-in-law of former state Assembly Speaker Sheldon Silver pleaded guilty on Monday in federal court in Manhattan to fraud for engineering a $6 million Ponzi scheme.
+News Son-in-law of former state Assembly Speaker Sheldon Silver pleads guilty to Ponzi scheme By NEWSDAY firstname.lastname@example.org Updated July 14, 2015 8:20 AM Print Share fbShare Tweet Email The son-in-law of former state Assembly Speaker Sheldon Silver pleaded guilty on Monday in federal court in Manhattan to fraud for engineering a $6 million Ponzi scheme.
 Marcello Trebitsch, 37, of Brooklyn, told U.S. District Judge Vernon Broderick that from 2007 to 2014 he promised investors double-digit returns, sent them phony account statements to hide losses, and used their money for himself and to repay other investors.
 He pleaded guilty to securities fraud, and faces a maximum of 20 years in jail.
 Federal sentencing guidelines call for him to serve 51 to 63 months.
 Silver, a Manhattan Democrat who led the Assembly for more than 20 years, resigned this year and is facing federal corruption charges for using his clout to generate law firm referral fees.
-By NEWSDAY email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By NEWSDAY email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.